-If the plant has been underwatered for some time, the philodendron will begin to experience wilting and slowed growth.
+If the plant has been underwatered for some time, it will begin to experience wilting and your philodendron’s growth rate will slow.
 The foliage will also start to brown and feel crispy.
 You may even notice the stems starting to turn brown, limp, and dry.

 Overwatering is another potential problem that can occur when you water philodendrons.
 This is usually much more serious than underwatering, and is one of the leading causes of houseplant decline.
 Thankfully, overwatering is completely preventable by simply not over watering your plants.

 You should water philodendrons about once a week, although this frequency can vary depending on the time of year, the size of the plant, and the temperature and humidity levels where you live.
 This is why you should check the moisture of the soil before watering.

 The amount of watering is decreased during the winter.
 That is, as a general rule, you should water philodendrons once a week during the spring and summer months, and then reduce this amount to once every 10 to 14 days during the fall and winter months.

 As mentioned, you should always check the moisture level of the soil before watering the plant.

 This will greatly reduce the chance of you overwatering the plant, and go a long way to keeping your philodendron healthy and happy for years to come.

 Should my philodendron watering schedule change in winter?

 The philodendron watering schedule is typically reduced in the winter as this is when the plant is in its dormant period.
 This period is when the plant rests and isn’t actively growing, which means it doesn’t need as much water or nutrients as when it’s in its growing period.